-What is the five year rule?
-Does the five year rule really exist?
-If it exists, how and why is it used?
-And are you a victim of it?
-This article explores the likelihood of a secret rule within the judicial system of Jehovah’s Witnesses.
-It will provide proof that it exists.
-It will show how and why it is used.
-The use of the five year rule will reveal the reason for the intrusive nature of questions asked by Jehovah’s Witness elders.
+This article explores the use of a secret rule within the judicial system of Jehovah’s Witnesses.
+We refer to it as the five year rule.
+We will provide evidence that it exists.
+We will explain what it is, how it is used, and why.
+The purpose of the five year rule will help explain the reason for the invasive nature of questions asked by Jehovah’s Witness elders during a judicial committee meeting.
 Most importantly, this article will explain how members and former members of Jehovah’s Witnesses have become victims of the five year rule.

-If you can answer yes to the following questions, the five real rule may have adversely affected you:
+If you are a Jehovah’s Witness and can answer yes to any of the following questions, the Five Real Rule affects you:

 - Have you been in a judicial committee meeting within five years of being reinstated?

 - Were you disfellowshipped again despite feeling you were adequately repentant for your sin?

 - Are you working towards becoming appointed as an elder or ministerial servant?

 - Are you a publisher of Jehovah’s Witnesses?

 - Have you moved congregations within the last five years?